hepplerj/Dissertation/ch2.dissertation.Heppler.md

 1958).](figures/green_space_planned.png)

 Santa Clara's farmers caught the eye of William Whyte, a leading critic of suburban sprawl.
-The disappearing orchards and countryside --- what many equated as "nature" --- gained the attention of William H. Whyte, a nationally-known critic of suburban development.
-Writing in 1958, Santa Clara County was his example of sprawl --- "vast, smog-filled deserts that are neither city, suburb, nor country."^[Whyte, "Urban Sprawl," 124.
+The disappearing orchards and countryside---what many equated as "nature"---gained the attention of William H. Whyte, a nationally-known critic of suburban development.
+Writing in 1958, Santa Clara County was his example of sprawl---"vast, smog-filled deserts that are neither city, suburb, nor country."^[Whyte, "Urban Sprawl," 124.
 On Whyte and urban sprawl see Rome, *The Bulldozer in the Countryside*, 119–152.]

-# Sinking Land and Sprawling Cities

 Suburban homeowners came to expect that the places they moved to not only had low property taxes, provided property ownership as an avenue